dspp-gwu/assignment-01-drewgobbi/README.md

 # dspp-f17
 Data Science &amp; Public Policy - Fall 2017

+Do we follow one project (or two) throughout the course?

 # #1st Assignment: Before first class
 if you can, install docker and do this.
 If you have windows >10, we suggest this: